CodingRajaF/Repo_Template/README.md

   <br>example 1 explanation
 <br>...
 ---
+-- *If this project helped you, a ⭐ would make my day.*
 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.